AliKHaliliT/Analog-TV-Noise-Effect/README.md

 The core of the project is the `effect-creator.js` module, which acts as a factory for generating noise effects.

-1.  **Configuration:** Each effect (e.g., `colored-fast-coarse.js`) is just a configuration file that specifies three properties: `isColor`, `grainSize`, and `updateInterval`.
+1.  **Configuration:** Each effect (e.g., `grayscale-fast-coarse-sound.js`) is a configuration file that specifies properties for visuals (`isColor`, `grainSize`, `updateInterval`) and audio (`withSound`, `soundVolume`).

 2.  **Effect Factory (`createEffect`):** This function takes a configuration object and returns another function.
 This returned function, when given a `<canvas>` element, initializes the effect.

-3.  **Frame Pre-computation:** To ensure high performance, the factory pre-generates a set number of noise frames (as `ImageData` objects) and stores them in an array.
+3.  **Frame Pre-computation:** To ensure high performance, the factory pre-generates a set number of visual noise frames (as `ImageData` objects) and stores them in an array.
 This avoids costly per-frame pixel manipulation during the animation.
-For coarse effects, it uses a smaller canvas and scales it with CSS for better performance.

 4.  **Animation Loop (`animate`):** A `requestAnimationFrame` loop cycles through the pre-generated frames.
 The `updateInterval` config determines how many browser frames to wait before drawing the next noise frame, controlling the animation's "speed".

-5.  **Dynamic Imports:** The main `index.html` file dynamically imports the selected effect module, making the initial load fast and allowing for easy addition of new effects without changing the core logic.
+5.  **Audio Generation:** When enabled, the effect uses the **Web Audio API**.
+An `AudioWorklet` generates white noise in a separate, high-priority audio thread, ensuring that sound playback is smooth and doesn't block the main UI thread.
+This audio is synchronized to start and stop with the visual effect.

 -----